Blog

 For very minor claims with limited medical treatment and clear fault, a self-managed claim may be realistic.
 For more serious injuries, disputed liability, long-term treatment, or aggressive insurance tactics, trying to do everything alone can cost far more than it saves.
 This guide explains the basic process, the most common mistakes, and when it makes sense to get legal help.

-Quick Answer: Can You File a Personal Injury Claim Without a Lawyer in Florida?
+Can I File a Personal Injury Claim Myself in Florida?

 Yes.
 In Florida, you can usually pursue an injury claim on your own by notifying the insurance company, documenting your injuries and losses, and negotiating a settlement.
 That said, you still have to follow Florida rules, understand deadlines, and prove damages with enough evidence to support payment.